 “Whether I have one project or 50, each one needs to be treated as if it’s the only one and given that valuable attention.
 So a vineyard walk with my dogs or an energizing interaction with a colleague will usually do the trick.
 Chocolate and the promise of a glass of good wine as my reward seem to help too!”

-Take a break to meet a deadline
+Take a break to beat the clock

 Martin Fenwick, director, theCHANGEfactor, New Zealand, is crystal clear on priorities when he needs to meet deadlines when exhausted.